Emotions flood back for Kvitova as she reaches quarterfinals - WHIZ News

-PARIS (AP) — Petra Kvitova stood wide-eyed and perfectly still, scarcely believing she was through to her first French Open quarterfinal in eight years after winning 6-2, 6-4 against Zhang Shuai of China on Monday.
+PARIS (AP) — Petra Kvitova stood wide-eyed and perfectly still, scarcely believing she was through to her first French Open quarterfinal in eight years after winning against Zhang Shuai 6-2, 6-4. on Monday.

 “Yeah, I got a bit emotional last two points of my match,” she said.
 “My memories, happy memories.
 When I made my comeback here in 2017, when I step on the Philippe Chatrier, I couldn’t really imagine me to be in the quarterfinal of this slam.
 Everything just came back to me.”